NW11NG/webstreamarr/README.md

 A web-based application for scraping and managing M3U channels with custom headers.
 This application allows you to store and manage M3U URLs along with their associated headers (User-Agent, Referer, Origin) and channel icons.

-## DESIGNED FOR THREADFIN - might work on other stuff dunno
-## Just use the compose
-## Probally wont be maintained
-## Someone fix HLS/ts scraping and i will love you forever - Got as far as pulling the blob:websiteaddress but nothing else

 ## Features

 - Scrape website for m3u link and associated headers